SayanDas42/Weed-Detection/README.md

 9. Install Visual C++ if you encounter some missing dll files from here.

-10. Finally go inside 'object-detection' folder and run'model_main.py'.
+10. Finally go inside 'object_detection' folder and run'model_main.py'.

 Please make sure you have all of the above modules and Python installed before you proceed to execute the program.